Young Parents HiSET Program (YPP) DTA

 - Grantees are in Chelsea, Holyoke, Lawrence, New Bedford and Springfield

 - Each city has a multidisciplinary support team operating out of schools and community-based organizations.
-The goals are to provide pregnant and parenting teens with wrap-around services to promote graduation from high school or GED attainment, delay second pregnancy, and ensure teen parents’ children are on track for healthy development.
+The goals are to provide pregnant and parenting teens with wrap-around services to promote graduation from high school or HiSET attainment, delay second pregnancy, and ensure teen parents’ children are on track for healthy development.